wp-plugins/tidio-live-chat/readme.txt

 If you're lacking support of your language, please contact us on contact [at] tidio.net

+Please note that Tidio Chat is free, after activating your plugin you will be signed to a 7 days trial period.
+After trial is finished you can downgrade your account to Free or still use the PRO account.
+[More information here](http://www.tidiochat.com/en/pricing "Live Chat Pricing").

 == Installation ==
 1. Go to WordPress Control Panel